osankur/CircAG/README.md

 - sbt 1.8
 - maven

-And the following must be on your path:
+And the executables of the following must be on your path:
 - [tchecker](https://github.com/ticktac-project/tchecker)

+  we use `tck-reach`, and `tck-liveness`
 - [spot](https://spot.lre.epita.fr/)
+  we use `ltlfilt`

 Once you have all this, execute the following in `lib` directory